 Due to the situation described above, we do not use amalgam, but intact amalgam fillings do not have to be removed if they are well tolerated.

 Inlays are laboratory-fabricated restorations.
 They are usually suitable for larger defects.
-Inlays are made from a tough, ceramic material which resembles the natural colour of your own teeth and is attractive to view.
-After the caries has been removed, the resulting defect for the inlay is prepared and an impression is taken for the dental technician.
-The dental technician creates models in the laboratory and fabricates the inlay precisely and individually for the specific tooth.
-In a second appointment, this inlay is now adhesively cemented.
+Inlays are made from a tough, ceramic material which resembles the natural colour of your own teeth.
+After the caries has been removed, the resulting defect is prepared for the inlay and scanned with an intraoral camera.
+The inlay is fabricated in our laboratory and can be cemented in the same appointment.